Children's Hospital Colorado has defined and delivered pediatric healthcare excellence for more than 100 years.

 Ability to work independently and as a team member.

-Communications: Contacts with the public or employees where explanatory or interpretive information is exchanged, gathered, or presented and some degree of discretion and judgment are required within the parameters of the job function.
+Communications: Contacts with team members and/or patients where explanatory or interpretive information is exchanged, defended and gathered, and discretion and judgment are required within the parameters of the job function.

 Ability to Perform Essential Functions of the Job